geek rant

 geek rant (gēk rānt) n.
 The verbalization of a topic that really pisses off a geek.

-Home arrow Rants arrow People arrow Cutting off your nose to spite your face
+Home Rants People Cutting off your nose to spite your face

 Cutting off your nose to spite your face